12 Nov 2015 to 12 Nov 2015

 He is actively involved within the accounting profession in Singapore: he is the Chairman of the Auditing and Assurance Standards Committee of the Singapore Institute of Chartered Accountants (ISCA) and a member of the Financial Reporting Committee of ISCA.
 He also chairs ISCA’s working groups on IFRS 15 Revenue from Contracts with Customers and the recently issued Enhanced Auditor’s Report.

 Regional Partner, Alternative Investments

-Simon has over 25 years of tax experience in all aspects of corporate tax advice.
+Simon Clark has over 25 years of tax experience in all aspects of corporate tax advice.
 Previously Head of Real Estate and International Tax at one of Australia’s leading tax specialist law firms, Simon is an established tax adviser with deep experience of transactional tax advice both in Australia and internationally.